Buckle: Establishing A Floor

 A valuation of the ongoing business at a mere 8 times earnings three years out and adding back net cash would yield a share price of around $14.00.
 We therefore believe that the current share price has relatively little downside risk even under DB's pessimistic view with substantial positive potential if the company's results even marginally exceed these projections.
 However, with such a substantial short interest in the relatively narrow public float, those who are short must be projecting outcomes even worse than the dire projections in the DB report.

-A Letter to Management
+A Letter To Management

 In the interests of full disclosure, we have communicated our concerns about the business, in particular the significant excess cash retained by the company, the composition of the board of directors, and the company's lack of clarity and communication regarding vision for the business and initiatives to address current challenges to management.
 We have not as yet received a response to our inquiries and recommendations.